melsomino/uni/README.md

 # Base Syntax

-Every element starts on new line and contains list of attributes, separated by spaces.
+The element starts on new line and it includes list of attributes, separated by spaces.
 Each attribute has name and value, separated by "=":

 	firstName=Monica lastName=Thompson
 	firstName=John lastName=Smith